 Getting to the start of the O Circuit (on the Torres del Paine trek)

 The O Circuit starts at the airy building (plainly obvious when you’re there), a short walk away from Las Torres Hotel.
 While you could do the dusty 7 km walk along the road from the Laguna Amarga entrance to start the O Circuit, I wouldn’t recommend it.

-Instead hop on one of the frequent shuttles and spend the 3,000 Chilean pesos (cash only!!) to get to the start.
+Instead, hop on one of the frequent shuttles and spend the 3,000 Chilean pesos (cash only!!) to get to the start.
 In the morning the shuttles run frequently but less often in mid-day.
-Once you’re at the building you can buy a few more supplies, enjoy a beer, a glass of wine or a latte before hitting the trail.
+Once you’re at the building you can buy a few more supplies, enjoy a beer, a glass of wine, or a latte before starting your Torres del Paine trek.
 Don’t miss your chance to see a three dimensional model of the route you’ll be doing.

 This building is also the place where you show your pass before heading out.

-Booking campsites for the trek on both the O and W Circuits
+Booking campsites for the Torres del Paine trek on both the O and W Circuits

 There are three companies that operate campgrounds on the O and W Circuits in Torres del Paine National Park – Fantastico Sur, Vertice Patagonia and CONAF.
 In the description below you can see which campground is run by which company.

-You can do it all online – and order meals including vegetarian options, packed lunches, tents, sleeping bags and pads too.
+You can do it all online – and order meals including vegetarian options, packed lunches, tents, sleeping bags and pads at the same time.